DLindenhofer/SDR-seq/README.md

 # SDR-seq

 Code to anlayse each experiment presented in the manuscript.
-Data is deposited on GEO.
+Data is deposited on GEO and EGA.

 This includes:
 1. TAP-seq code for primer prediction